Craig Latta

 |

-Smalltalk programmer for EZBoard.
-EZBoard is host to
+Smalltalk developer for EZBoard.
+EZBoard was host to

 thousands of web-based discussion forums, serving millions of

 customers daily, using VisualWorks Smalltalk.
-I am currently the sole
+From 2005, I was the

 |